philippabele/developers-guide-to-linux/05_service_configuration/070_http_server/072_logging_configuration.md

 access_log /var/log/nginx/access.log access;
 ```

-In example at first the log format is defined to the tags preceded by a `$` are replaced by the corresponding values.
+In the example above as a first action the log format is defined.
+The tags preceded by a `$` are replaced by the corresponding values of the http request.
 After the format definition the access log is configured to log to the file `/var/log/nginx/access.log` with the log format defined (`access`).

 ## Exercise
 If you want to learn more about nginx read the [online documentation](https://nginx.org/en/docs/).